ccwinch/live-streaming-tech-notes/src/problems.md

 This may be because the video encoder in the rack is not yet in streaming mode (the "streaming" button needs to be lit in red).
 Press the streaming button on the video encoder to start streaming.
 Note: this isn't usually necessary, so be patient while YouTube connects to the stream as this can take up to 20-30 seconds.

-## The live stream does not appear on Online Church even though it is visible on YouTube

-This may be because the current service on Online Church has the wrong link to YouTube.
-Use the admin area of the Online Church web site, click on "services" on the left hand side, then edit the content of the current service to check the YouTube link.
-On the YouTube window, click "preview" to see the YouTube link for the stream.
-If the link is wrong on Online Church, copy the correct link in place and click "save".

 ## The internet is not accessible from the live streaming PC

 Ensure the AV desk PC is switched on (it doesn't need to be logged in).
 Also ensure that the